fhferreira/midas/README.md

 A **Midas** object contains and monages algorithms, commands, pipes, and config.
 This is the public API.

+A **MidasDataObject** is a Midas Object that can save data results to itself

 **Algorithms** process raw data and return a refined DataObject.

 **Commands** are algorithms that can be issued from `$midas` directly.